erroronline1/caro/readme.md

 ![cloud storage meme](http://toh.erroronline.one/caro/cloudstoragememe.jpg)

 Documents are modular.
 To create tracked and versioned documents, create reusable document components and assemble documents from components.
 Components and documents are assigned to units.
-This enhances the overwiew within the editor and allows for reduced distraction during regular use for the user being able to filter selecteable documents unitwise.
+This enhances the overview within the editor and allows for reduced distraction during regular use for the user being able to filter selecteable documents unitwise.

 #### Component editing
 Available elements for components or rather documents are: